Should you try Intermittent Fasting?

 Should you start fasting?

 For starters, I believe that first and foremost, a person needs to take a good hard look at their diet, sleep, and stress before attempting to implement intermittent fasting into their lifestyle.
-If you are eating a diet chalk full of refined carbohydrates, sugars, processed foods, industrial seed oils, and lacking nutrient dense whole foods, you are putting a lot of stress on your body to begin with and IF may help some, but definitely won’t be the fix to your problems.
-Additionally, if you are sleep-deprived and stressed out, IF will likely do my harm than good for you.
+If you are eating a diet chalk full of refined carbohydrates, sugars, processed foods, industrial seed oils, and lacking nutrient dense whole foods, you are already putting a lot of stress on your body and IF will likely help some, but definitely won’t be the fix to all of your problems.
+Additionally, if you are sleep-deprived and stressed out, IF can do more harm than good for you.
 You need to make sure you get those other components dialed in before making this intervention, otherwise you will likely not see the benefits and/or could seriously harm yourself.
 Other people that should proceed with caution:

 - People prone to eating disorders

 - Women with adrenal fatigue or hormonal imbalances

 - Those that are lean and looking to build muscle- not to say IF CAN”T be done here, but there is definitely an appropriate and inappropriate approach for these individuals when doing IF